symonk/browzer/README.rst

 .. end-badges

 ========
-What is Browzer :flags:
+What is Browzer :top:
 ========

-Browzer is a frontend automated test framework for driving end to end tests of user interface(s).
-Written in Python it allows a quick time to market on your automated tests while erradicating flakyness through smart waiting and various other mechanisms to make selenium more test-friendly.
+Selenium wrapper for automating web applications end to end.
+Browzer helps you get off the ground running and has a core focus on improving stability of selenium when used for test writing.
+With Selenium 4 upcoming, Browzer aims for its first release in Q1 2021.
+Browzer contains test runner framework plugin(s) and is test runner agnostic.

-Configuring Browzer
+Configuring Browzer :information_source:
 =============

 Browzer offers a wide range of configuration options and a pain free way to provide and override such option(s) to fit